Keraterm camp: War crime trials

 The Republika Srpska officials responsible for running the camp have since been convicted for genocide, crimes against humanity and war crimes.
-Duško Knežević was found guilty of the criminal offence of Crimes against Humanity and sentenced him to a long-term imprisonment of 31 years. Željko Mejakić was found guilty for the criminal offense of Crimes against Humanity and sentenced him to the long-term imprisonment of 21 years.
+Dušan Knežević was found guilty of the criminal offence of Crimes against Humanity and sentenced him to a long-term imprisonment of 31 years. Željko Mejakić was found guilty for the criminal offense of Crimes against Humanity and sentenced him to the long-term imprisonment of 21 years.
 Duško Sikirica, commander of the Keraterm camp, pleaded guilty to crimes against humanity and was sentenced to a jail term of fifteen years.
 Dušan Fuštar was found guilty for having participated, by acting and failing to act, in a joint criminal enterprise and sentenced him to 9 years imprisonment for "having failed to exercise his authority and prevent the crimes."
 Predrag Banović who pleaded guilty to 25 charges and was sentenced to 8 years in prison.
 Damir Došen was sentenced to 5 years imprisonment.
 Dragan Kolundžija was sentenced to 3 years imprisonment.